 Temporary Health-Related Parking Permits

-Requests for temporary health-related parking permits must be approved by OWU’s Student Health Services.
+Requests for temporary health-related parking permits must be approved by OWU’s Student Health Services, the Athletic Trainer or the Coordinator of Accessibility Services.
 Approved permits then are issued by the Department of Public Safety.
 Students with state-issued handicap permits will be given Series A (all access) University parking permits from the Public Safety Department at no charge.

 OWU Visitor Parking Permits